 How often do we need to meet?

 This depends on your goals but I can see many clients for a single one-off meeting when they’re in need of a bit of refining or a simple health goal or issue looked at.
-If you’re after accountability, sustainable health goals, management of conditions, or major changes that take place over a course of a few months to a year, then follow up or touching base appointments are strongly recommended and the best approach is an initial consultation, food diary analysis and two follow ups booked over 3 months.
+If you’re after support, sustainable health goals, management of complex conditions, or major changes that take place over a course of a few months to a year, then follow up or touching base appointments are strongly recommended and the best approach is an initial consultation, food diary analysis and two follow ups booked over 3-6 months.

 What is involved in follow up consultations?